BioCLIP: A Vision Foundation Model for the Tree of Life: Introduction

 Instead, we propose a novel strategy \textit{combining CLIP-style multimodal contrastive learning~\cite{radford2021learning} with the rich biological taxonomy} for \modelname{}.
 We ``flatten'' the taxonomy from Kingdom to the distal-most taxon rank into a string called \textit{taxonomic name}, and use the CLIP contrastive learning objective to learn to match images with their corresponding taxonomic names.
 Intuitively, this helps the model generalize to unseen taxa---even if the model has not seen a species, it has likely learned a reasonable representation for that species' genus or family (see \cref{fig:hook}). \modelname{} also supports zero-shot classification with taxonomic names of unseen taxa.
 We further propose, and demonstrate the effectiveness of, a \textit{mixed text type} training strategy; by mixing different text types (e.g., taxonomic vs.\ scientific vs.\ common names) during training, we retain the generalization from taxonomic names while being more flexibility at test time.
 For example, \modelname{} still excels even if only common species names are offered by downstream users.

-3. \textbf{Comprehensive benchmarking}.
-We comprehensively evaluate \modelname{} on \num{10} fine-grained image classification datasets covering animals, plants, and fungi, including a newly curated \rarespecies{} dataset unseen in training. \modelname{} achieves strong performance in both zero-shot and few-shot settings and substantially outperforms both CLIP~\citep{radford2021learning} and OpenCLIP~\citep{ilharco2021openclip}, leading to an average absolute improvement of \textbf{18\%} (zero-shot) and \textbf{17\%} (few-shot).
+\textbf{Comprehensive benchmarking}.
+We comprehensively evaluate \modelname{} on \num{10} fine-grained image classification datasets covering animals, plants, and fungi, including a newly curated \rarespecies{} dataset unseen in training. \modelname{} achieves strong performance in both zero-shot and few-shot settings and substantially outperforms both CLIP~\citep{radford2021learning} and OpenCLIP~\citep{ilharco2021openclip}, leading to an average absolute improvement of \textbf{17\%} (zero-shot) and \textbf{16\%} (few-shot).
 Intrinsic analysis further reveals that \modelname{} has learned a more fine-grained hierarchical representation conforming to the tree of life, explaining its superior generalization.

-Recent work has shown that data quality and diversity is critical when training CLIP models \citep{fang2022data, nguyen2022quality,gadre2023datacomp}.
+Recent work has shown that data quality and diversity are critical when training CLIP models \citep{fang2022data, nguyen2022quality,gadre2023datacomp}.
 We curate \datasetname{,} the most diverse large-scale public ML-ready dataset for computer vision models in biology.